TyWal456/security-login-lab/README.md

 # Distribution Defense: Python Security Login Lab

 An independent beginner security-operations portfolio project.
-All bundled events are fictional; this project is not affiliated with ABARTA Coca-Cola or any employer.
+All bundled events are fictional; this project is not affiliated with any employer.

 ## What this project does